sles1401/sles1401/README.md

 -->
 # Hi there, I'm Suryani Lestari 👋

-I am a **Front-End Developer** passionate about building responsive and user-friendly web and mobile applications.
+I am a **Front-End Developer** passionate about building responsive and user-friendly web applications.
 I'm currently focused on:

 - 🔭 Working on React.js.
 - 🌱 Learning more about advanced TypeScript and Zustand for state management.